 Every year, IRISA sees its members rewarded with international prizes and awards.

-Seven European Research Council Grant (ERC) Winners
+Eight European Research Council Grant (ERC) Winners

 The ERC encourages research of the highest quality in Europe through competitive funding and supports investigator-initiated frontier research in all disciplines on the basis of scientific excellence.
-Seven scientists have been supported for the quality of their research in our laboratory (from left to right on the picture):
+Eight scientists have been supported for the quality of their research in our laboratory (from left to right on the picture):

 2017: David Pichardie, professor ENS Rennes, ex-member of the CELTIQUE team

 2016: Stéphanie Delaune, CNRS Research Director, member of the EMSEC team

 2015: Christine Guillemot, Inria Research Director, member of the SIRROCO team

 2013: Hervé Jegou, Inria Research Director, ex-member of the TEXMEX team (today LINKMEDIA)

 2012: Rémi Gribonval, Inria Research Director, ex-member of the PANAMA team

 2010: André Seznec, Inria Research Director, member of the PACAP team

 2007: Anne-Marie Kermarrec, Inria Research Director, ex-member of the ASAP team

-Institut universitaire de France (IUF)
+Seven scientist members of the Institut universitaire de France (IUF)

-Six of our scientists have been selected to be members of the Institut universitaire de France (IUF).
+Seven of our scientists have been selected to be members of the Institut universitaire de France (IUF).

 Other recent prestigious national or international awards

-Anne-Cécile Orgerie (CNRS researcher) was awarded the CNRS Bronze Medal in 2020.
+Anne-Cécile Orgerie, CNRS researcher, was awarded the CNRS Bronze Medal in 2020.

-Paolo Robuffo Giordano (CNRS Research Director) was awarded the Michel Montpetit Prize - Inria by the French Academy of Sciences in 2019.
+Paolo Robuffo Giordano, CNRS Research Director, was awarded the Michel Montpetit Prize - Inria by the French Academy of Sciences in 2019.

-Anatole Lecuyer (Inria Research Director) received the IEEE VGTC award for technical achievements in virtual reality in 2019.
+Anatole Lecuyer, Inria Research Director, received the IEEE VGTC award for technical achievements in virtual reality in 2019.